Hacker0x01/docs.hackerone.com/README.md

 1. `git add -A && git commit -m "My message"` (replacing `My message` with a commit message, such as `Fixed header logo on Android`) to stage and commit your changes
 1. `git push my-fork-name the-name-of-my-branch`
-1. Go to the [docs.hackerone.com repo](https://github.com/Hacker0x01/docs.hackerone.com) and you should see recently pushed branches.
+1. Go to the [docs.hackerone.com repo](https://github.com/Hacker0x01/docs.hackerone.com), and you should see recently pushed branches.
 1. Follow GitHub's instructions.
 1. If possible, include screenshots of visual changes.

 ## Troubleshooting

+- `yarn clean` to clear the local gatsby cache
-- `yarn reset` to clear the local cache
+- `yarn reset` to clear the local node.js cache